patters-match/z88/readme.txt

 or
 qmake mpm.pro; make [using Qt/Qt-Creator installed on Windows/Mac/Linux]

+Copy the compiled binary to you main [Z88 project] / bin folder.

 -- Compiling Z88Card --

 Z88Card, a binary file combiner, is a Qt-based library executable program to be compiled.
 Z88Card is found together with Mpm in most Z88 application compile scripts.
 The resulting binary is a z88card executable file, just as Mpm.

-To compile Z88Card you have to install the Qt libraries and tools.
+To compile Z88Card you have to check-out the separate Git repository and install the Qt libraries and tools.
 More information is described in the comments in each platform compile
 script:

-    cd <z88 project>/tools/z88card
     compile-gcc-linux.sh         (qt 4.8+, make & gcc are installed your
                                   linux using native package manager)